 This human face will be heavily biased towards features that humans find fundamentally appealing: strong, regal lines, straight nose, intense eyes, and placement of facial features that adhere to the golden ratio and left/right perfect symmetry.
 Functional bias will be incorporated into the vanity driven constraints above.
 Eyes would seem unnervingly large to us and have “eye shine” from the tapetum lucidum.
 Sideways blink of the reintroduced plica semilunaris to further protect from cosmic ray effects would be particularly startling.

+If you found that interesting you should take a look at What Barbie Would Look Like If She Was Human.
 For high resolution images, full report, and/or questions about this project, please email email@example.com.